-4.1 Introduction
+1 Introduction

-Flood events have been occurring with alarming frequency all over the world; this may reflect abnormal weather.
-When all the different types of natural disasters are considered, more than half of the associated fatalities are due to flooding, and almost half of the overall disaster-related losses result from flooding [1].
+Flood events have been occurring with alarming frequency all over the world; this may reflect abnormal weather associated with global warming.
+When all of the different types of natural disasters are considered, more than half of the associated fatalities are due to flooding, and almost half of the overall disaster-related losses result from flooding [1].